 Since 1996, a team of archaeologists from the Martin (Szusz) Department of Land of Israel Studies at Bar-Ilan University,under the direction of Prof. Aren M. Maeir, has been studying the archaeology and history of Tell es-Safi/Gath (The Tell es-Safi/Gath Excavation Project).
 This project, which has become one of the major excavations currently being conducted in the Levant, has yielded extremely impressive and important finds.
 This includes rich remains from the Bronze and Iron Ages, including finds relating to the Canaanite culture (such as Early Bronze Age levels, Middle Bronze Age fortifications, and Late Bronze Age inscription), and rich finds from the various stages of the Iron Age Philistine culture.
 This includes the earliest known deciphered Philistine inscription (the so-called “Goliath inscription), cultic remains of various kinds, well-preserved destruction layers with hundreds of complete finds, and the world earliest known siege system (related to the conquest of Gath by Hazael of Aram, as mentioned in II Kings 12: 17-18).
-The 2017 season had some very exciting finds, including impressive Iron Age remains (including portions of the city’s fortifications and as yet undeciphered inscription!) in several points in the lower city, and had quite a few very nice finds.
+In the 2018 season we focused on the excavations in several points in the lower city, and had quite a few very nice finds.
 This includes continued work in the gate and fortifications, as well as two new areas (Areas M and Y).
 In Area M we found very impressive remains from the Iron IIA (Hazael) destruction, and in Area Y, we found very interesting – if not yet fully understood – Iron I remains.
 In the 2019 season, we plan to continue working in various areas in the lower city, continuing existing excavations areas and opening a few new ones as well.

 1) As a volunteer, for minimum stay of two weeks.
 This includes participation in the various excavation related activities, as well as in the field trips and lectures that are given during the dig;